SPACES

 As a rule of thumb, you’ll need to map out and forecast your expenses first before predicting the amount of revenue you’ll receive.
 Begin with reasonable estimates for the most common categories of expenses, listed below:

-Fixed Costs/Overhead- Land, Office Space, Factory, Salaries, Mortgage
+• Fixed Costs/Overhead: Land, Office Spaces, Factory, Salaries, Mortgage

 Building your brand sells your products/services, so another golden rule in plotting out expenses is to double your estimates for marketing and sales, as the costs for these business functions often exceed expectations.